Yakama C'mon Rumba

 Together with our partners, this project is a chance to achieve; a chance to enhance Aboriginal cultural identity, expression and celebration; grow in our leadership; improve our health; build our education; enhance our employment options; and move towards equitable social inclusion and reconciliation.
 It will combine education, culture, the arts and sport to create healthy people, healthy communities and the leaders of tomorrow.

-The Rumbalara Football Netball Club is committed to building the prosperity of the Goulburn-Murray region, with a growing, inclusive economy.
-The club is committed to increasing the proportion of Aboriginal people employed in the workforce to achieve parity with our working-age population.
+The Rumbalara Football Netball Club is committed to building the prosperity of the Dungala Kaiela (Murray Goulburn) region, with a growing, inclusive economy.
+The Club is committed to increasing the proportion of Aboriginal people employed in the workforce to achieve parity with our working-age population.
 Increasing educational attainment is also a key foundation for achieving parity.

 Gowola, organised by Mercy Access, recognises the importance of education, of engaging young people in a way that celebrates culture, language and pride in Aboriginality.
 Every Tuesday during school term, students make their way to Rumbalara Football Netball Club.
 Ages range from Prep to Year 10.